medcomdk/MedCom-FHIR-Communication/docs/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md

 Labeling an element MustSupport means that implementations that produce or consume resources **SHALL** provide "support" for the element in some meaningful way.
 Because the base FHIR specification is intended to be independent of any particular implementation context, no elements are flagged as mustSupport=true as part of the base specification.
 This flag is intended for use in profiles that have a defined implementation context.

 br>

-#### 5.5.1 Scope and Usage

-In MedCom FHIR Messaging MustSupport denotes the MedCom FHIR Message.
-While FHIR resources can contain a lot of different elements, a MedCom FHIR Message is defined to be exactly what is outlined by the MustSupport flag in the IG

 #### 5.5.2 Rules